 I seem to have a special relationship with Japan.
 I lived there from the ages of 12 to 15.
 I also studied with Lima Ohsawa, who founded Macrobiotics with her husband, George Ohsawa.

-During my years of travel and study in Japan, I had an opportunity to learn first-hand the ways that the Japanese used blood types and it immediately caught my attention -- especially because several years earlier I had also become fascinated with the work of Dr James D'Adamo.
+During my years of travel and study in Japan, I had an opportunity to learn first-hand the ways that the Japanese used blood types and it immediately caught my attention -- especially because several years earlier I had also become fascinated with the work of Dr. James D'Adamo.

 His theory focused on how blood type could indicate the foods and lifestyle choices most compatible for you.
 One man's food is another man's poison.
-After meeting Dr James D'Adamo and reading his book, I began to question everyone about their blood type in an attempt to verify if blood type diet indeed provided clues to our individual uniqueness.
+After meeting Dr. James D'Adamo and reading his book, I began to question everyone about their blood type in an attempt to verify if blood type diet indeed provided clues to our individual uniqueness.

-Twenty six years later, I am certain it does have merit and is worth our attention.
+All of these years later, I am certain it does have merit and is worth our attention.
 In fact, when I began working with children with autism, I quickly saw that 8 out of 10 of them are blood type "A".
 An "A" myself, this told me a lot about the little bodies they were in and what their special needs were.

 Knowing that blood is the most fundamental nourishment for our bodies, it seems to me that different blood types would react differently to certain substances in food.
 Please reflect on this theory yourself and see if you don't agree.
 While there is not a lot of "hard science" to date on blood type, it makes a lot of "common sense" to look further into this theory.
 Blood carries the nutrients of foods into our cells and clearly not all blood is exactly the same.